machingclee/machingclee.github.io/static/media/258-debezium.55a70fbd.md

 ##### Results

-Suppose that I have done an action in our frontend, then it is very clear what happens in the backend:
+Suppose that I have done an action in our frontend, then it is very clear what happened in the backend:

 [![](/assets/img/2024-04-28-03-57-11.png)](/assets/img/2024-04-28-03-57-11.png)